manuelerdoes/consolepeople/README.md

 e.g. g++ -std=c++17 -lpthread -lsqlite3 -g main.cpp -o consolepeople

 It runs on Linux and MacOS.
-Should run on Windows too, but i didn't check.
+Should run on Windows too, but I didn't check.